dhis2/dhis2-core/dhis-2/dhis-web-api/src/main/resources/openapi/ProgramMessageController.md

 ### `*.parameter.page`

-Number of pages to be loaded
+Defines which page number to return.

 ### `*.parameter.pageSize`